carla-simulator/carla/Docs/generate_map_from_fbx.md

 rename it with the name of the map to be imported.
 It have to match the <b>.fbx</b>
 and <b>.xodr</b> files.

-Now, simply go into the PythonAPI folder and run <b>generate_map.py</b>
+Now, simply go into the PythonAPI/util folder and run <b>generate_map.py</b>

 !!! important
-    The script, by default, checks the <i>/Unreal/CarlaUE4/Content/Carla/Maps</i> for matching names.
+    The script, by default, checks the <i>/Unreal/CarlaUE4/Content/Carla/ExportedMaps</i> for matching names.
     If a map with the same name as a to-be-imported map is found, it will notify the user and won't do anything.
     To override this, <b>generate_map.py</b> can be invoked with the <b>--force</b> flag.